When Employees Aren’t Working: How to Motivate Underperforming Employees￼

 In the end, an underperforming employee may need to be let go.

-Still, regardless of their level of performance, every employee deserves to be treated with respect.
+Still, regardless of their level of performance, every employee needs and deserves to be treated with respect.

 Sarcasm, eye rolling, and biting comments all chip away at a person’s self-esteem.